Robert Ivany

-Robert Rudolph Ivany (born February 4, 1947) is a retired major general in the United States Army, and was the eighth president of the University of St. Thomas in Houston.
+Robert Rudolph Ivany (born February 4, 1947) is an Austrian-born American retired major general in the United States Army.
+He was the commanding general of the Army Military District of Washington from 1998 to 2000, and his final assignment was as commandant of the United States Army War College from 2000 to 2003.
+After his retirement from military service, he was the president of the University of St. Thomas from 2004 to 2017.

-Military career
+Born to Hungarian refugees in Austria, he graduated from the United States Military Academy in 1969 and commissioned as an Armor officer.
+Ivany was deployed for the Vietnam War shortly after, where he was awarded the Bronze Star with valor and a Purple Heart.
+He later served as army aide to the president of the United States in the 1980s, and as an advisor in Saudi Arabia and Kuwait after the Gulf War.
+His education includes a master's degree and a doctorate in history from the University of Wisconsin–Madison.
+Ivany is also a graduate of the United States Army Command and General Staff College and the Army War College.

+Early life and education

-Born in Austria to Hungarian war refugees, Ivany attended college at the United States Military Academy at West Point.
-In addition to earning a Bachelor of Science degree from the United States Military Academy in 1969, he received a Doctor of Philosophy in History from the University of Wisconsin–Madison in May 1980.
+Born in Austria to Hungarian war refugees on February 4, 1947, Robert Rudolph Ivany attended college at the United States Military Academy at West Point, New York.
+In addition to earning a Bachelor of Science degree from the United States Military Academy in 1969, he received a Master of Arts and a Doctor of Philosophy in history from the University of Wisconsin–Madison, the latter in May 1980.
 His doctoral thesis was entitled The Exploited Emigres: The Hungarians in Europe, 1853-1861 and his thesis advisor was Theodore S. Hamerow.

-Serving as the commandant (president) of the War College capped Ivany's 34-year career in the army.
-During his various commands as an armored cavalry officer, he led soldiers in the United States, Kuwait, Saudi Arabia, the Federal Republic of Germany and Vietnam where he was wounded in action and decorated for valor.

-When not assigned to troop units, Ivany assisted several nations in the transformation of their armed forces, including stints in Hungary, Saudi Arabia, and Kuwait.
-Ivany also served in several unique positions, including serving as the Army Aide to the President of the United States from 1984 to 1986.
+Ivany's military education included the United States Army Command and General Staff College in 1983, and the United States Army War College in 1990.